DreamEcho100/lognmaze/data/articles/mazen-mohamed/4- The Difference Between Scripting & Programming language.md

 ---
-title: What is he Difference Between Scripting and Programming language
+title: What is The Difference Between Scripting and Programming language
 tags:
 image_alt:
 image_src: https://